aws-samples/shopfloor-connectivity/examples/in-process-pccc-s3/README.md

 setting.
 Specific setting can be overridden by setting a value for that setting, which will replace the value from the GreenGrass V2 Configuration.
-Note that although SFC can be deployed as a GreenGrass component, it can also run as a standalone lone process or in a docker container and still use a GreenGrass configuration.
+Note that although SFC can be deployed as a GreenGrass component, it can also run as a standalone process or in a docker container and still use a GreenGrass configuration.
 &nbsp;
 &nbsp;